 Dirk is a past president of the Transportation Lawyers Association (TLA) and currently serves as a voting past president for TLA.
+In 2023, Dirk was given the TLA's Lifetime Achievement Award.
 Dirk previously served as a regional vice president of the Association for Transportation Law Professionals.
 He is also a member of the Trucking Insurance Defense Association and the Defense Research Institute.
 He actively participates in each of these associations as well as the Transportation Loss Prevention and Security Association and the Conference of Freight Counsel.
 Dirk is a frequent speaker and attendee at all of these organizations’ meetings and attends DRI trucking seminars and TIDA sponsored events.

 Honors & Recognitions